 This is the initial public offering of our common stock.
 We are selling 38,000,000 shares of our common stock.
 Prior to this offering, there has been no public market for our common stock.
+The initial public offering price of our common stock is expected to be between \$18.00 and \$20.00 per share.
 Our common stock has been approved for listing on the Nasdaq Global Market under the symbol "NCMI."

 We will be a holding company and our sole asset will be approximately 40.5% of the common membership units in National CineMedia, LLC, NCM LLC.
 Our founding members- AMC Entertainment Inc., Cinemark, Inc. and Regal Entertainment Group-will own the remaining 59.5% of the common membership units in NCM LLC, each of which will be redeemable for, at our option, shares of our common stock on a one-for-one basis or a cash payment equal to the market price of one share of our common stock.
 Our only business will be acting as the sole manager of NCM LLC and, as such, we will operate and control all of the business and affairs of NCM LLC.
 We will use the net proceeds of this offering to purchase newly issued common membership units from NCM LLC.
-NCM LLC will pay a portion of the proceeds it receives from us to our founding members for their agreeing to modify our payment obligations under our agreements with our founding members.
+NCM LLC will pay all of the proceeds it receives from us to our founding members for their agreeing to modify our payment obligations under our agreements with our founding members.
 Several of the underwriters have affiliates who own common stock of one or more of our founding members.
 See "Use of Proceeds" and "Underwriting."